centaurus22/ruhrpottmetaller-editor/README.md

 ##### General concert data
 In the first part of the editor general information of the concert are entered.

-If a city is not yet in the database, it is possible to add it by selecting the option “New city” from the bottom of the city drop down menu.
+If a city is not yet in the database, it is possible to add it by selecting the option “New city” from the bottom of the city drop-down menu.
 If a city menu option is already selected, a new venue can be added to the database.
 In this case you have to select the option "New venue" in the second drop-down menu.
 (Tip: Press "n" a few times until the option shows up.)

 The new venue input field is automatically shown if you insert a new city.
 Also, by creating new venues you can enter a default URL.
 This will be put in the URL